-The interphase, or growth, period of the eukaryotic cell cycle (indicated by "I" in the figure at left) alternates with mitosis ("M" in the figure).
-It's the time when the cell isn’t undergoing division.
-So it isn’t part of mitosis, even though it ends in "-phase" like the names of the various steps of mitosis (the Latin prefix inter- indicates that this stage occurs between rounds of mitosis).
+It’s the time (indicated by "I" in the figure at right) when the cell isn’t undergoing division.
+So it isn’t part of mitosis ("M" in the figure), even though it ends in "-phase" like the names of the various steps of mitosis (the Latin prefix inter-, meaning "between," indicates that this stage occurs between rounds of mitosis).
 Beginning students are often confused about this distinction.
 In reality, prophase is the first stage of mitosis, and telophase is the last.
 Cytokinesis occurs only during mitosis and meiosis.

-S phase is preceded by G₁ phase, which in many cells is a time when cell growth occurs.
+S phase is preceded by G₁ phase, which in many cells is a time when cell growth occurs (thus, the G).
 From G₁, a cell may exit the cell cycle and go into a long-term stable state known as G₀ where the cell functions but does not divide.

 At the beginning of the third and last of these substages, G₂ phase, replication is complete.
 During G₂ the cell prepares for mitosis as it undergoes rapid growth.